XRPLF/xrpl-dev-portal/content/rippled-setup.md

 ## Reasons to Run a Validating Node ##

 The robustness of the Ripple network depends on an interconnected web of validators who each trust a few other validators _not to collude_.
 The more operators with different interests there are who run validating nodes, the more certain each member of the network can be that it continues to run impartially.
-If you or your organization relies on the Ripple Network, it is in your interest to contribute to the consensus process.
+If you or your organization relies on the Ripple peer-to-peer network, it is in your interest to contribute to the consensus process.

 Not all `rippled` nodes need to be validating nodes: trusting additional nodes from the same operator does not provide additional protection against collusion.
 However, an organization may run nodes in multiple regions in order to provide better redundancy in case of natural disasters and other emergencies.